cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 In order to not disrupt from text editing, this will work only if
 - current mode is normal
-- current tab is either empty or contains some existing and unmodified (saved) file.
+- current buffer is either empty or contains some existing and unmodified (saved) file.

 ## Custom open handler
 If you want something different than opening/switching tabs with affected files — then you can add your own handler to `init.vim`: